EdFuentetaja/EdFuentetaja.github.io/_posts/2019-07-27-frequency_shifting.markdown

 After a number of iterations (512) the magnitude of the phasor is set back to 1.
 Why not do this adjustment on every sample?
 Well, behind the innocent looking ```std::abs``` there is a square root lurking, which is computationally expensive (and a headache in a fixed-point implementation).

-But there is one more reason to avoid it: the periodic adjustment we introduce in our phasor is going to inevitably produce some harmonics, detrimental to its quality.
+But there is one more reason to frown upon this implementation: the periodic adjustment we introduce in our phasor is going to inevitably produce some harmonics, detrimental to its quality.
 Let's see this next with a modified version of the previous fixed-point code that includes the GNU Radio's rotator magnitude compensation logic:

 ![Compensated phasor magnitude][compensated_phasor_magnitude]{:.center-image}